Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Finish the session

 Every claimed session needs a terminal outcome: complete, fail, or release.
-If the process exits without finishing, the platform detects the missed heartbeats and marks the worker stale then offline — expiring the claim and marking the session stale.
-When your worker polls again, it can reclaim stale sessions it last owned.
+If the process exits without finishing, the platform detects the missed heartbeats and marks the agent stale then offline — expiring the claim and marking the session stale.
+When your agent polls again, it can reclaim stale sessions it last owned.
 The full outcome model lives in Agent Sessions.

-For the equivalent cloud workflow, read Build a Cloud Agent.
-Agent Sessions explains the lifecycle shared by local and cloud workers.
+For the equivalent cloud agent, read Build a Cloud Agent.
+Agent Sessions explains the lifecycle shared by local and cloud agents, and Workflows explains multi-step execution.

 Frequently asked questions